microsoft/botframework-solutions/samples/EnterpriseNotification/README.md

 The message the Event Handler is sending to the bot is an event, with the name 'BroadcastEvent' and value as the event it receives from the Event Hub.

+> Notification Hub

+This is the service that the Event Handler uses to send out a notification to user's devices. (https://azure.microsoft.com/en-us/services/notification-hubs/).
+Please refer to the link above (and here: https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-aspnet-backend-ios-apple-apns-notification) for additional work needed to get it working.

 > Virtual Assistant

 This is the bot that will send the message it receives from the Event Handler back to the user.
 The code is under: